DHTMLGoodies/ludoDB/README.md

 method will support both "from" and "to_square" and do the mapping when saving the column value to the database.
 * references: Specifies constraint, example: "references database(id) on delete cascade",
+* default: The default property specifies the default value for this column in the database.
 * "class": Name of external/child LudoDBObject class.
 * "fk": Name of column to use when instantiating external class, example: "id".
 In the example above, the sql for "Moves" may be like this : "select * from moves where game_id=?"